publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395x.md

 >     “(h) __Construction.—__

->     Nothing in this section shall be construed as waiving any applicable civil monetary penalty, criminal penalty, or other remedy available to the Secretary under title XI or title XVIII of the Social Security Act \[this subchapter and subchapter XI of this chapter\] for acts prohibited under such titles, including penalties for false certifications for purposes of receipt of items or services under the medicare program.
+>     Nothing in this section shall be construed as waiving any applicable civil monetary penalty, criminal penalty, or other remedy available to the Secretary under title XI or title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq., 1301 et seq.\] for acts prohibited under such titles, including penalties for false certifications for purposes of receipt of items or services under the medicare program.

 >     “(i) __Authorization of Appropriations.—__